Walnut Creek Open Space

 Walnut Creek Open Space is a collection of parks and land owned by the city of Walnut Creek.
 It consists of four main areas: Shell Ridge, Lime Ridge, Acalanes Ridge, and Sugarloaf.
+Part of the natural area is old-growth forest and recognized by Old-Growth Forest Network.

 History

 In the early 1970s, further Walnut Creek housing developments were proposed in the Mount Diablo foothills.
 Local activists worked with Walnut Creek City Council to get a bond measure for the city to purchase and preserve land put on the ballot of the June 1974 election, which voters approved.

 List of parks

 These areas are part of Walnut Creek Open Space:

 Shell Ridge

 Shell Ridge is 1,420 acres and has 31 miles of trails.
 It is the largest parcel of Walnut Creek Open Space, and features the ridge, foothills, and rock outcroppings.
 It is connected to Mount Diablo State Park via the Briones-Mount Diablo Trail, and shares borders with the Diablo Foothills Regional Park and Castle Rock Regional Recreation Area.